 VICTORY GATE OF VEHKORR Colossal stone memorial erected over the broad Aelisen Way in the cultured city of Duquellah.
 This triumphal arched gateway stands 120 feet wide and rises 130 feet above the thoroughfare, supported by two massive, multi-section columns of a ribbed construction.
 Ornamented with respectful inscriptions, many life-like combatants, and other artistic embellishments, the Victory Gate of Vehkorr commemorates an ancient battle between the early inhabitants.
 Growing tension between previously separate nations regarding access to The Skar eventually gave rise to violent, bloody confrontation – more than 400 people were slaughtered in this chaotic skirmish.

-VINGHAL Sprawling settlement located west of the Morning Mountains.
-Built atop a wide area of elevated land, the views of its surrounding regions are excellent, and therefore experienced and enjoyed by many visitors.
-Two years ago a dangerous man wanted by authorities staged a lengthy stand-off when a Corvaelen came across him inside a locksmith’s premises in the town’s north.
+VINGAHL Sprawling settlement located west of the Morning Mountains.
+Built atop a wide area of elevated land, the provided views of the region surrounding Vingahl are excellent, and are therefore experienced and enjoyed by many visitors.
+Two years ago a dangerous man wanted by authorities staged a lengthy stand-off when a Corvaelen came across him inside a locksmith’s premises located in the town’s north.
 With both parties unable to quickly end this tense situation, a drawn-out siege began, which then lasted for five days before the criminal’s need for food and water resulted in his surrender.
-This intriguing incident gained much attention at the time, and is now referred to as ‘the lockdown affair’.
+This intriguing incident gained much attention at the time, and is now referred to as ‘the lockdown affair.’

 VUHGARRAN THE VULGAR Mad ruler of the small coastal village of Ixtis, located east of Danshok.
 Vuhgarran governs cruelly and subjugates his people with gruesome punishments, gleefully delivered to both friends and enemies.
 Some of those tortured find that their miserable last hours are spent nailed to trees and other tall structures, humiliatingly exposed to the painful misery of public display.
 These victims desperately hope for the relief of a quick death, as do many other oppressed residents of the village.